unamohq/Typist/README.md

 Typist is fully compatible with **responsive layouts.**

 ## Setup
-You can install Typist via Bower with `bower install Typist` or download `typist.js` and include it the old-fashined way.
+You can install Typist via Bower with `bower install typist` or download `typist.js` and include it the old-fashined way.

 ## Basic Typist